 Lifetime Products has been manufacturing plastic folding chairs for more than 10 years now.
 The original Lifetime chair model has changed very little from the beginning until now, with typically nothing more than cosmetic differences like color and molding.
 However, since the beginning of production of these chairs, Lifetime Products has also developed several other designs for their chairs.
 We will be looking at the differences between all of these models in this article.

 The Accent chair model was also a cheaper chair like the light-duty chair now.
 It had a smaller seat and back and a weaker folding frame.
-If you have this chair, Lifetime Products no longer supports the chair.
+If you have this Lifetime folding chair, Lifetime Products no longer supports it.
 It had a 2-year warranty period and has now been discontinued for 3 years.
-Lifetime used this model as a take-off point for their Contemporary chair model.
+Lifetime used this model as a takeoff point for their Contemporary chair model.

 When we say loop-leg, we mean just that; the legs loop together.
 The front and back legs are connected with a steel loop.
 Typically, these chairs are not found in retail store locations because of their unusual need.
 These types of chairs are available in white and almond colors.